GilgameshXYZ123/Dragon-Alpha-v1.2/README.md

 # Dragon-Alpha-v1.2-source
 > - The source code of Dragon-Alpha-v1.2.
 > - The code is specifically optimized for sm86 GPUs, e.g. RTX4090 and RTX3090.
 > - To find the CUDA kernels, please use the 'search' function of github.
-Some keywords: GEMM, Winograd, Reduce
+Some keywords: GEMM, Winograd, Reduce, MatMul, and etc.

 # I. About Cu32 (engine-cuda-base)
 **1.** __What__ __is__ __Cu32__ ? __Cu32__ is a GPU library for FP32 tensor computing. __Cu32__ is designed for training, rather than predicting.
 It consists of 14 libs: